asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 Organizations typically begin their "agile transformation" by getting Scrum training.
 Consultants come in for several weeks and teach the organization these beginner formulas.
 Their goal is to get everyone to the Shu state and on the same page.
 Unfortunately, it is common for companies just starting their agile journey to believe that keeping every team working the exact same way is an organizational optimization (I've written about this at length [here](/2017/03/05/remove-cross-team-dependencies.html)).

 The belief is that it's easier for leadership to buy-in to this new way of working and manage at the portfolio-level when every team works the same way.
-But no one asks what the company is losing in return.
-The sacrifice is substantial: team performance, morale, and the ability for teams to improve themselves through retrospectives.
+But no one asks what the company is surrendering for working this way.
+The sacrifice is substantial: team performance, team morale, and the ability for teams to improve themselves through retrospectives.
 They are sacrificing the same agile principles and values that they are trying to adopt.

-This results in companies codifying these beginner formulas before the team has a chance to master them.
-The codifying of these rules ensures that teams cannot deviate from them.
-This halts all progress towards mastery as teams are permanently stuck in the Shu state.
+This belief results in organizations codifying these beginner formulas before the team has a chance to master them.
+The codifying of these rules ensures that teams cannot deviate from them, halting all progress towards mastery as teams are permanently stuck in the Shu state.

 ## Drive